 Where are my money market funds stored?

-The DAGXX invests solely in securities that are issued or guaranteed by the US government or its agencies or instrumentalities, repurchase agreements backed by cash, and/or government securities and cash.
+The DGVXX invests solely in securities that are issued or guaranteed by the US government or its agencies or instrumentalities, repurchase agreements backed by cash, and/or government securities and cash.
 The fund seeks to preserve capital and liquidity while earning the highest level of current income as possible.*

 Step 1: Go to the BNY Mellon website.

 Step 3: Hover over products and select overview under the heading Money Market Mutual Funds.

 Step 4: Select the DGVXX entry, which will be highlighted in teal.
 You can also search for “DGVXX.”

 Brex Treasury LLC is a member of SIPC.
 Securities in your account are protected up to $500,000 (including $250,000 claims for cash).***

 *Clients should consider the investment objectives, risks, charges and expenses of the Dreyfus Government Cash Management Investor Shares (DGVXX) carefully before investing.
 The prospectus and the summary prospectus contain important information related to these investments, please read them carefully.

 **You could lose money by investing in a money market mutual fund.
 Although the fund seeks to preserve the value of your investment at $1 per share, it cannot guarantee it will do so.
 An investment in the fund is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 The fund’s sponsor has no legal obligation to provide financial support to the fund and you should not expect that the sponsor will provide financial support to the fund at any time.
 Although the fund’s board has no current intention to impose a fee upon the sale of shares or temporarily suspend redemptions if the fund’s liquidity falls below certain levels, the board reserves the ability to do so after providing at least 60 days prior written notice to shareholders.